aviroop41/content-aware-ext/README.md

 ## Development

-- The extension's main functionality is in `extension/content.js` and `extension/popup.js`
+- The extension's main functionality is in `extension/popup.js`
 - The WebSocket server handles communication between the extension and the AI service
 - The Rust library (`src/lib.rs`) provides additional functionality